 Sao-Hin is a group of villages 20 kilometers from the Thai border.
-Of the 590 families living there, the majority are Karen, a tribal group originally from Burma.
+Of the 590 families living there, the majority are Karen, a tribal group originally from Myanmar.

-It is estimated the Karen people have inhabited the land for more than 60 years, relocating there soon after the Burmese government started persecuting minorities.
+It is estimated the Karen people have inhabited the land for more than 60 years, relocating there after experiencing persecution.

 In order to reach Sao-Hin, one must drive through all kinds of conditions including rocks, mud, sand and sometimes rivers.
 In the rainy season, it is impossible to enter or leave.